zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 **What we do**

-Implement `HomePage.tsx` + `AdventureCard.tsx`:
-- Load lists of adventures via `GET /api/adventures/:listId` (where `listId` is a list title slug like `front`).
+Implement homepage features:
+- List adventures
-- Category filter component (tabs/dropdown).
+- Category filter
-- Adventure cards with thumbnails and meta.

-Implement "Edit adventure" dropdown populated from localStorage cached adventures.

-Add "Create new adventure" button (logged-in only, or redirect to login first) that calls `GET /api/newAdventure` and redirects to `/redigera/{slug}`.
+- “Edit” dropdown linking into editor route

 **What we get**

-New home page replicating legacy index behavior with listing, filtering, and quick editing access.
+- Discoverable entry point into editor + browsing.

 **Feature Map coverage**